 If you’re an employer at a tow truck business, you might be wondering about the FMCSA’s relatively new Clearinghouse.
 As the employer, you might have some questions about how the entire thing works, particularly when it comes to reporting driver violations and the contents of the driver’s Clearinghouse record.
-We’ll answer a few common questions that employers might have about Clearinghouse.
+We’ll answer a few common questions that employers might have about the DOT Clearinghouse.

 7 questions about driver violations and Clearinghouse.

 1. Can employers see violations about current employees that were recorded by other employers?

 As an employer, you can do a limited query, although you need to have the proper consent from the driver (which, in this case, would come from outside the Clearinghouse).
 Now, the limited query might show that there are indeed records in Clearinghouse.
 To get more details, the employer would have to get the appropriate consent for a full query.
 An employer can do a full query at any time so long as they get the appropriate consent from the driver.

 2. Will the employer be told about changes in Clearinghouse?